BLOG

 Here’s how cylinder print is used in the umbrella industry:

-• Preparation of the Design: The design or pattern to be printed on the umbrella fabric is first created digitally or on paper.
+• Preparation of the Design: The design or pattern printed on the umbrella fabric is first created digitally or on paper.
 It is then engraved or etched onto the surface of a cylindrical screen.
-The engraved areas will allow the ink to pass through and be transferred onto the fabric.
+The engraved areas allow the ink to pass through and be transferred onto the fabric.

 • Printing Process: The umbrella fabric is fed through the cylinder printing machine.
 The cylindrical screen rotates continuously, and as the fabric passes beneath it, the ink is pressed through the engraved areas of the screen onto the fabric.
 This process is repeated for each color in the design, requiring a separate cylindrical screen for each color.